fusioncharts/dev_centre_docs/chart-guide/gauge-and-widgets-guide/bulb-gauge.md

 For a detailed list of JavaScript API used to configure real-time updates refer to the API reference page.

 > You can also configure using  server-side scripts.
-For a detailed list of attributes refer to the API reference page.
+For a detailed list of attributes refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=bulb "@@open-newtab") page.

 ## Stop/Restart updates